-Issues and concerns raised by I&APs during the scoping process will be synthesised into the Comments and Responses Report.
-The Comments and Response Report includes responses from members of the EIA project team and the project proponent where possible.
+Issues and concerns raised by I&APs during the scoping process have been synthesised into the Issues and Response Report (refer to Appendix G).
+The Issues and Response Report includes responses from members of the EIA project team (and, in some cases, the project proponent) where possible.
 In general, the responses indicate how the issues will be addressed in the EIA process.
-In some cases, immediate responses and clarification have been provided.
-Where issues are raised that the EIA team considers beyond the scope and purpose of this EIA process, clear reasoning for this view has been provided.
+In some cases, immediate responses and clarification are provided.
+Where issues are raised that the EIA team considers beyond the scope and purpose of this EIA process, clear reasoning for this view is provided.